Everything in the Garden: American version

 An American adaptation by Edward Albee, dedicated to the memory of Giles Cooper, premiered on Broadway at the Plymouth Theatre.
 The play opened on November 16, 1967, in previews and closed on February 10, 1968, after 14 previews and 84 performances.
 Directed by Peter Glenville, the cast featured Tom Aldredge (Gilbert), Charles Bazter (Perry), Barbara Bel Geddes (Jenny), Barry Nelson (Richard), Beatrice Straight (Mrs. Toothe), and Robert Moore (Jack).

 Barry Nelson and Barbara Bel Geddes had appeared together in The Moon is Blue (1951) and Mary, Mary (1961).

 The Albee version changes several aspects of the plot, including the names of some characters.

 The Broadway version was budgeted at $150,000.
 Film rights were sold to 20th Century Fox for $300,000.
 Fox "made a down payment of $3000,000 toward a ceiling price of $750,000."

 The play was profiled in the William Goldman book The Season: A Candid Look at Broadway.

-Russ Meyer was going to direct the film version.